 Although long drives are becoming better as Dear Son is growing up, we make sure to prepare well when we go for a day-long drive.
 Anyway, this post is not about travel preparation.
-Rather it is a story of a travel to a nearby place from our home.
+Rather it is a story of a trip to a nearby place from our home.

 An added benefit to visiting Alamogordo is that there are many other excitements around, such as, Toy Train Depot of Alamogordo, White Sands National Monuments, and Alameda Park Zoo.
 This post only focuses on the New Mexico Museum of Space History.